 ||This competition provides an opportunity for young investigators from underrepresented communities within the biomedical and life sciences to participate in the annual meeting by discussing their research findings.
 Finalists will strengthen presentation and professional skills associated with a career in the sciences.

-- Registered graduate student or medical trainee who has not received a doctoral research degree prior to the abstract deadline.
+- Registered graduate student, medical student or medical trainee who has not received a doctoral research degree prior to the abstract deadline.

 - From a group that is underrepresented in the biomedical and behavioral sciences: African Americans, Alaskan Natives, Hispanic Americans, American Indians/Native Americans who maintain tribal affiliation or community attachment, and Natives of the USA Pacific Islands (Guam, Hawai’i and American Samoa only.)